 - Close Settings.

-Default Notification Settings for Outlook 2016 in Windows 10.
+Default Notification Settings for Outlook on Windows 10.

 Outlook will only show New Email Alerts when the message is delivered to the Inbox folder.
 To make it show an alert even when the message is automatically moved to another folder by a Message Rule see the guide Creating a permanent New Mail Desktop Alert.